Ajedi32/metalsmith-metafiles/README.md

 # metalsmith-metafiles [![Build Status](https://travis-ci.org/Ajedi32/metalsmith-metafiles.svg)](https://travis-ci.org/Ajedi32/metalsmith-metafiles)

-A Metalsmith plugin to read file metadata from separate files (as an alternative to frontmatter).
+A [Metalsmith][metalsmith] plugin to read file metadata from separate files (as an alternative to frontmatter).

 For example, when using this plugin you could add metadata to a file named `index.html` by creating a file named `index.html.metadata.json` and putting